DmytroY/OpenCV-Cpp/README.md

 * 1-5-resize.cpp - resize image by resulting size or by proportions
 * 1-6-perspective.cpp - changin geometry of image based on moving of key points.
 * 1-7-remap.cpp - creating by pixel matrice of rules for transform source image to resulting image by moving pixels or calculating destination pixel based on source pixels group.
 * 1-8-comvertMaps - preparing map of image transformation for fast remap
+* 1-9-polar.cpp - transform image from linear to polar coordinates and back

 ### 2. Drawing and text
 * 2-1-rectangle.cpp - drawing rectangles